kylehton/Git-Lint/README.md

 - Utilizes a RAG system to contextualize analysis
 - Automated code review, commenting, and updates of repository embeddings

+The overall process is managed through an orchestration agent and a reviewing agent, which run reviews per file in parallel, being mindful of possible token context limits.
 ---

 ## Tech Stack